-Taxable property and casualty insurance premiums are regressed against the price deflator for residential construction to capture changes in homeowner's insurance premiums using annual data from 1985 to 2010.
+Taxable property and casualty insurance premiums are regressed against the price deflator for residential construction to capture changes in homeowner's insurance premiums using annual data from 1985 to 2011.
 Homeowners insurance is one of the larger categories of the property and casualty market.
 Of all the components of the property and casualty market, this variable has the best fit for this series.
 Additionally, a correction for first-order serial correlation is made.

-Annual taxable accident and health premiums from 1985 to 2010 are regressed against a one year, lagged-dependent variable and a dummy variable for a 1991 anomaly.
+Annual taxable accident and health premiums from 1985 to 2011 are regressed against a one year, lagged-dependent variable and a dummy variable for a 1991 anomaly.
 The dynamic approach results in a coefficient that is statistically significant, demonstrates the correct sign and is intuitive to interpret.

-The aggregate taxable premiums of life insurers are trended from the most recently available study file, currently 2010, using a simple time trend and annual observations beginning in 1985 that reasonably fits the premiums series.
+The aggregate taxable premiums of life insurers are trended from the most recently available study file, currently 2011, using a simple time trend and annual observations beginning in 1985 that reasonably fits the premiums series.
 The time trend results are compared to the compound annual growth rate for each series, which can serve as an alternative estimation method.

-Finally, the aggregate entire net income of life insurers is fit against U.S. corporate profits using annual data from 1985 to 2010.
+Finally, the aggregate entire net income of life insurers is fit against U.S. corporate profits using annual data from 1985 to 2011.
 While the amount of variation explained by this approach is relatively modest, life insurance ENI is itself a modest contributor to total insurance tax liability.
 Life insurers represent approximately 20 percent of total insurance tax liability.
-However, the results can be adjusted as necessary using information from Valueline and SEC earnings statements.
+However, the results can be adjusted as necessary using information from Value Line and other publications.

 '''

-P/C\ PREMIUMS_t = -1,941.7 + 33,038.8 PIIFIXR_t + U_t
+P/C\ PREMIUMS_t = -2,833.4 + 34,285.6 PIIFIXR_t + U_t

-(1,550.3) (1,985.2)
+(1,495.9) (1,948.7)

-U_t = 0.3187 U{t-1} + \mathcal{E}t (0.21)
+U_t = 0.3798 U{t-1} + \mathcal{E}t (0.204)

-Adjusted\ R^2 = 0.96
+Adjusted\ R^2 = 0.97

-Root\ Mean\ Square\ Error = 1,223.03
+Root\ Mean\ Square\ Error = 1,232.1

-Number\ of\ Observations = 26
+Number\ of\ Observations = 27

 U_t = Residual

 '''